Welcome to the dark side of the well-favored paradise-sport.

 When somebody gets hit by the surfboard, the consequences can be pretty adverse.
 Saving an unconscious surfer in the surf is extremely risky and dangerous to the lifesaver as well.
 If you see somebody panicking (a drowning person never yells, since they are in a deep panic), you should be extremely cautious when going to save the person.

-Read more what to do to stay safe when surfing at our Surf Safety post.
+Read more about what to do to stay safe when surfing at our Surf Safety post.

 2. Shoulder/back/neck overuse